 We also did the one at Plaza Inn and it was fun too!
 Lots and lots of characters coming and going so the opportunity for pictures and autographs is great!
 We made a reservation for both but probably didn’t need one for Plaza Inn.
 But we went durning a down time on a Tuesday morning for breakfast. – Amanda

-This is located in Disney’s California Adventure.
-I’ve heard that the food at this one is excellent, though going for lunch is a little bit better value.
+This is located in Disney’s California Adventure at the Napa Rose.
+I’ve heard that the food at this one is excellent.
+It is open from 8 AM to 12 PM.

-The breakfast and lunch are served family style, though there is a kid’s menu for lunch.
-Here are a few reviews from my friends:
+The breakfast and lunch are served family-style, though there is a kid’s menu for lunch.
+Here are a few reviews from my friends about the older princess breakfast:

 This year I decided that we spent a lot of time waiting in lines and so I took her to the princess breakfast at Ariel’s grotto in California adventure I liked that we could go before the park even opened and so it did not eat into the day at all.
 I really liked that this one was inside the park so we could just meet my husband and son at the gates when we were done eating.
 It was a really special thing for her and I to do and she was over the top excited.
 My daughter loved having the princesses come to our table.
 I really enjoyed the food and felt like there was an abundance of it.
 They first brought a plate of sliced fruits and 4-5 pasteries.
 Then we got to order something from the menu.
 They even offered to box up our pastries and fruit to take with us into the park for the day which we did because it was just too much to eat for the two of us.
 I would do a different one next time just to experience the others they offer. – Tia